Does Your Car Insurance Cover You In Canada?

 Do you have a road trip to Canada in the future?
 If the answer is yes, or even probably, then it’s a good idea to know how car insurance works in the country.
 If you’re one of the 13 million Americans that travel to Canada each year, this article will help you with all the info you need to know to have proper coverage on your trip.

-• Canadian insurance card
+• Canadian insurance requirements and ID card

 • Information about driving in Canada